King Edward the Confessor was born to King Aethelred the Unready

 1053 (15th April)

-King Edward the Confessor learned that the Edward
+King Edward the Confessor learned that Edward

-, son of Edmund Ironside
+, known as the Exile, son of Edmund Ironside

 Edward the Exile returned to England with his wife Agatha, son Edgar Aetheling

 Aelfgar of Mercia and East Anglia died.
 His son, Edwin succeeded in Mercia while Gyrth Godwinson